Elastic-Suite/documentation/docs/Gally/Search/Facets.md

 |Sort order|Result count|This is how the facet values will be ordered. <br/>- Result count : Will order values according to their number of results (descending). <br/>- Admin sort : Values will be displayed as ordered in attribute's options values in Magento back-office. <br/>- Name : Values will be displayed alphabetically (ascending). <br/>- Relevance : Values are displayed by relevance.|
 |Position|0|This configuration allows to sort facets in layered in navigation.
 Position = 0 --> the facet will be displayed first, then Position = 1, then Position = 2 and so on. <br/> Caution : as the default position is 0, if only one facet is changed from 0 to 1, it will be placed in the last position.
 If Position is configured, user has to make sure that all facets have a position.|

+Attributes can be selected in the user grid.
+Once it's the case, an action bar appears allowing to mass edit attributes and change their configuration :

+--> SCREEN <--

+Every configuration (Display, Coverage, Max size, Sort order, Position) can be managed in the action bar.